About me

 No matter where I was, if there was a baby around, you could bet I was holding them.
 Family, friends, and even strangers started calling me the baby whisperer because I’ve always had a way of calming and comforting little ones.
 That deep love for babies has stayed with me my whole life.

-From babysitting for all the neighborhood kids to volunteering in the church nursery to working as a nanny, I’ve spent years caring for infants and learning the rhythms of newborn life.
-I’ve always been drawn to the delicate, beautiful stage of early infancy—their tiny hands, sleepy snuggles, and the way they depend completely on the love and care of those around them.
+From babysitting for all the neighborhood kids to volunteering in the church nursery to working as a daytime nanny and then an overnight nanny, I’ve spent years caring for infants and learning the rhythms of newborn life.
+I’ve always been drawn to the delicate, beautiful stage of early infancy—their tiny yawns, sleepy snuggles, and the way they depend completely on the love and care of those around them.
 Helping babies feel safe and supported while giving parents the reassurance they need is truly my passion.

-At Tiny Yawns, my goal is to provide families with the guidance, care, and encouragement they need to navigate this precious (but often exhausting!) season.
-I believe in instilling healthy sleep habits from the start, helping babies develop a foundation for restful sleep that benefits them for a lifetime.
+At Tiny Yawns, my goal is to walk alongside families with the guidance, care, and encouragement they need to navigate this precious (but often exhausting!) season.
+Whether you’re preparing for your little one’s arrival or adjusting to life with your baby in your arms, I’m here to answer questions and provide support every step of the way.
+I believe in instilling healthy sleep habits from the very beginning, helping babies build a foundation for restful sleep that benefits the whole family for years to come.

 Because when your baby sleeps peacefully, your whole family thrives.